microsoft/covid-vaccine-bot/policies.md

 * Are you age 60+?
 * Are you age 16+ with at least 2 high-risk medical conditions?
-	* Phase 2 groups:
-Individuals 16 and older with two or more of certain medical conditions (defined below) are in Group 2 of Phase 2.
-This group is now eligible to receive the vaccine.
-Individuals 16 and older with one of these certain medical conditions will be eligible to receive the vaccine effective April 5, 2021.
-Phase 2 eligible conditions:
-Asthma (moderate-to-severe)
+	* This includes individuals with two or more of the following conditions:
-Cancer
+- Cancer
-Chronic kidney disease
+- Chronic kidney disease
-COPD (chronic obstructive pulmonary disease)
+- Chronic lung diseases, including COPD (chronic obstructive pulmonary disease), asthma (moderate-to-severe), interstitial lung disease, cystic fibrosis, and pulmonary hypertension
+- Dementia or other neurological conditions
+- Diabetes (type 1 or type 2)
-Down Syndrome
+- Down syndrome
-Heart conditions, such as heart failure, coronary artery disease, or cardiomyopathies Immunocompromised state (weakened immune system) from solid organ transplant* Obesity and severe obesity (body mass index [BMI] of 30 kg/m2 or higher) Calculate your BMI here: Adult BMI Calculator | CDC Pregnancy**
+- Heart conditions (such as heart failure, coronary artery disease, cardiomyopathies or hypertension)
+- HIV infection
+- Immunocompromised state (weakened immune system)
+- Liver disease
+- Overweight and obesity
+- Pregnancy
-Sickle cell disease
+- Sickle cell disease or thalassemia
-Smoking
+- Smoking, current or former
+- Solid organ or blood stem cell transplant
+- Stroke or cerebrovascular disease, which affects blood flow to the brain
-Type 2 diabetes mellitus (see [here](https://www.mass.gov/info-details/covid-19-vaccinations-for-individuals-with-certain-medical-conditions))
+- Substance use disorders (see [here](https://www.mass.gov/info-details/covid-19-vaccinations-for-individuals-with-certain-medical-conditions))
 * Are you a resident or staff of public or private low income and affordable senior housing? (see [here](https://www.mass.gov/doc/massachusetts-senior-affordable-housing-covid-19-vaccine-information/))
 * Are you a healthcare worker?
 	* All healthcare workers are eligible to receive the vaccine, including home-based healthcare workers.  (see [here](https://www.mass.gov/info-details/covid-19-vaccinations-for-health-care-workers))